Local Row Constraints

 Until now, we have only considered constraints that apply over values in a single row.
 But what if we want to express constraints over multiple rows?
 For example, we may want to ensure that the difference between the values in two adjacent rows is always the same.

-In this section, we will create two columns and prove that not only are they permutations of each other, but also that the second row is a sorted version of the first row.
+Here, we will create two columns and prove that not only are they permutations of each other, but also that the second row is a sorted version of the first row.
+Since the sorted column will contain in order the values , this is equivalent to asserting that the difference between every current row and the previous row is .

-We will go through three iterations, fixing an issue in each iteration.
+We will implement this in three iterations, fixing a different issue in each iteration.

 First Try